 You’ll need a digital scale to weigh out the ingredients and a soap mold.
 I used the Crafters Choice™ Basic Round Silicone Soap Mold for this soap project.
 The final recipe will yield approximately 7 bars.

 Begin by grating the unscented soap bars or loaf.
 Weigh out 28 oz. of soap using a digital scale and combine in a large stainless steel pot on the stove.
 Weigh out the water and add to the grated soap.
 Do the same with both the shea and cocoa butters.
 Then, using measuring spoons, measure out and add the powdered coconut milk, kaolin clay and rosehips powder.
 Set the heat on medium and mix, stirring occasionally.

 Once the shea and cocoa butters have melted, reduce the heat to low and allow the soap to “cook” for a short time until it looks like it’s melting, then weigh out the rosehip seed oil, sea buckthorn oil and essential oils and stir into the soap until thoroughly combined.

 Spoon the soap into your mold and allow the soap to harden fully before removing from the mold.
 If you used fresh soap allow your soap to finish curing for 3-6 weeks.
 If your soap was already cured, you can start using your new homemade facial soap whenever you like.

-For more of my natural homemade soap recipes, be sure to visit Rebecca’s Soap Delicatessen.
-You can also discover lots of other great homemade soap recipes by other fabulous crafters, along with other DIY skin care recipes, by following my DIY Bath and Body board on Pinterest.
+For more of my natural homemade soap, bath and body recipes, be sure to follow my DIY Bath and Body board on Pinterest.
 Or keep up with all of my new bath, beauty and skin care recipe by following me on Blog Lovin‘, Facebook, Twitter, Tumblr, Google + and Instagram!